jpata/particleflow/README.md

 ## Acknowledgements

 Part of this work was conducted at **iBanks**, the AI GPU cluster at Caltech.
 We acknowledge NVIDIA, SuperMicro and the Kavli Foundation for their support of **iBanks**.
+This project is supported by the Mobilitas Pluss Returning Researcher Grant MOBTP187 of the Estonian Science Foundation.

+## Misc

 ```
+git cms-merge-topic jpata:mlpfproducer
+mkdir -p RecoParticleFlow/PFProducer/data/mlpf
+wget http://jpata.web.cern.ch/jpata/mlpf/mlpf_2020_10_27.pb -O RecoParticleFlow/PFProducer/data/mlpf/mlpf_2020_10_27.pb
-runTheMatrix.py -l 23434.21 --command="--customise Validation/Performance/TimeMemoryInfo.customise --customise RecoParticleFlow/PFProducer/mlpfproducer_customise.customise_step3" --dryRun
+runTheMatrix.py -l 23434.21 --command="--customise Validation/Performance/TimeMemoryInfo.customise --customise RecoParticleFlow/PFProducer/mlpfproducer_customise.customise_step3"
 ```